superedge/superedge/docs/installation/install_via_edgeadm.md

 ```
 [root@master01 ~]# edgeadm manifests
 ```
-All supeeredge default yamls would be output into ./manifests/
+All superedge default yamls would be output into ./manifests/

 - Parameters supported
 ```